North American fraternity and sorority housing: History

 The first fraternity house seems to have been located at Alpha Epsilon of Chi Psi at the University of Michigan around 1846.
-As fraternity membership was punishable by expulsion at many colleges at this time, the house was located deep in the woods.
+As fraternity membership was punishable by expulsion at many colleges at this time, the house, "an abandoned log hut" was located deep in the woods.

 Fraternity chapter housing initially existed in two forms: lodges that served as meeting rooms and houses that had boarding rooms.
 The lodges came first and were largely replaced by houses with living accommodations.
 Lodges were often no more than rented rooms above stores or taverns.
 The idea of substantial fraternity housing caught on quickly, but was accomplished with much greater ease in the North as southern college students had far less available money for construction.

 The first fraternity house in the South was likely one rented by members of Beta Theta Pi at Hampden–Sydney College from at least 1856.
 Alpha Tau Omega was then the first fraternity to own a house in the South when, in 1880, its chapter at The University of the South acquired one.

 Early chapters of women's fraternities often rented houses where they could live together, usually with a chaperone.
 This was in a day before colleges and universities had housing available.
 The first chapter house built by a women's fraternity was the one Alpha Phi erected at Syracuse University in 1886.

 Many colleges eventually came to support fraternity and sorority housing as they allowed increased enrollment without the construction of costly dormitories.
 The nature of this benefit varied between campuses as some houses were paid for entirely by alumni, some were rented, and some were built on land leased from the college.
 It was further recognized that, while fraternities having chapter houses did not raise academic performance, it did tend to keep it from falling as the chapters could not afford (financially) to have members leaving school and no longer paying for their rooms.

 The Inter-Sorority Congress of 1913 saw the establishment of uniform rules and regulations regarding life in chapter houses.
 The number of houses owned by fraternities and sororities grew from 772 in 1915 to 928 in 1920.